status-im/nimbus-eth2/docs/the_nimbus_book/src/contribute.md

 ## Build and Deploy

-The first step is to submit a pull request to the [devel branch](https://github.com/status-im/nimbus-eth2/tree/devel).
+The first step is to submit a pull request to the [unstable branch](https://github.com/status-im/nimbus-eth2/tree/unstable).
 Then, after it is merged, do the following under our main repository:

 1. `cd nimbus-eth2`
-2. `git checkout devel`
+2. `git checkout unstable`
 3. `git pull`
 4. `make update` (This is to update the submodules to the latest version)
 5. `make publish-book`

-## Trouble Shooting
+## Troubleshooting

-If you see file conflicts in the pull request, this may due to that you have created your new branch from an old version of the `devel` branch.
+If you see file conflicts in the pull request, this may due to that you have created your new branch from an old version of the `unstable` branch.
 Update your new branch using the following commands:

 ```
-git checkout devel
+git checkout unstable
 git pull
 make update
 git checkout readme
-git merge devel
+git merge unstable
-# use something like `git mergetool` to resolve conflicts, then read the instructions for completing the merge (usually just a `git commit`)
+# use something like "git mergetool" to resolve conflicts, then read the instructions for completing the merge (usually just a `git commit`)
-# check the output of `git diff devel`
+# check the output of "git diff unstable"
 ```

 Thank you so much for your help to the decentralized and open source community. :)